geceavsar/bash-scripts/README.md

-This repository includes the assignments I've done for the bash scripting course.
+This repository includes bash scripts and terminal aliases I use for my own good.